 Our Electric Bikes

 The electric version of our best selling bike.
-The Brompton Electric folds to two-thirds the size of other folding ebikes, and it's easier to carry.
+Brompton's electric bike folds to two-thirds the size of other folding ebikes, and it's easier to carry.

 The ebikes we stock are designed to supplement your pedaling rather than replace it.
 You'll still get the exercise you want, all the while traveling faster and further with less fatigue.
 Want to drive less or not at all, ride to work, ride with your kids, pick up the groceries, haul something heavy, travel with your bike and enjoy life a little more?
 Some ebikes are better at transporting people and their stuff.
 We select our ebikes mainly for their value as transportation.
 This means low maintenance and safety in all seasons.
 Comfort, durability, and cargo or passenger capacity is key.